20 May A Quick “Brain Trick” for Dealing with Mean People

 So give it a try, when your boss goes off on you, or your mother-in-law criticizes your mothering.
 Consider that an injured part of them makes them mean.
 Don’t take it personally.
 Take a deep breath, detach.

 If you like this post PLEASE SHARE below!!
-And opt-in to my newsletter not to miss a thing!
+And opt-in to Shannon’s newsletter not to miss a thing!